-Calisthenics training involves a variety of bodyweight movements using no equipment.
+Calisthenics training involves a variety of bodyweight movements using little to no equipment.
+Movements include chin-ups, pull-ups, calf raises, leg raises planche push-ups, incline push-ups and more.
 It’s known to promote the growth of lean muscle mass while also helping increase endurance, strength, mobility, and flexibility.

 I know what you’re thinking, "just using your body?
 That sounds boring."
-You would be surprised to see the different ways you can push yourself with just using your bodyweight.
+You would be surprised to see the different ways you can push yourself by just doing bodyweight exercises.

 - Use multiple muscles groups at once, giving you a full body workout.

-- Known to burn more calories than common cardio workouts.
+- Known to burn more calories than common cardio workout programs.

 - Builds functional strength that you'll actually use, helping you complete everyday activities easier.

 - Lower risk of injury due to no equipment involved.